grafalex82/LEDStrip/README.md

 # LEDStrip
-New Year tree garland, WS2811 based
+WS2811 LED strip controller.

+It is based on auto_mode_cycle example of WS2812Fx library with added buttons control.